Laser Wart Removal

 Treatment applications

-2. Laser removal of warts using laser long wave pulse.
+- Laser wart removal using laser long wave pulse.

 The Cutera Nd: YAG laser provides new hope for the removal of a wide range of warts that are resistant to traditional therapies, without presenting a high risk of scarring.
 Typically, more than two-thirds of warts caused by human papillomavirus (HPV) can be cleared using the Nd: YAG laser.
 Areas, where the laser can be used, include fingers, fingernails, face and feet.